 Video conferencing tools, long a staple of sales, marketing, and other professions that rely heavily on virtual communication, are now the norm for conducting remote business and local government meetings, sharing milestones like birthdays and anniversaries, and staying in touch with family and friends.
 While they offer a convenient way to practice social distancing during the COVID-19 crisis, we need to consider the security of these tools - like we do with our computers, tablets and smartphones - not just when we are selecting which tool to use, but also when we are sending out invitations and conducting meetings.

-Of late, one video conferencing tool has garnered much of our attention, and probably not in the way the company had hoped.
+Of late, one online video call has garnered much of our attention, and probably not in the way the company had hoped.
 Zoom, which once made headlines because of its ease-of-use and convenience, has been the subject of significant media scrutiny for its security and practices.
 While the company has addressed many of the issues through messaging, policy changes and updates, it's unlikely anyone will soon forget the term Zoombombing, which describes that unique experience of being in a virtual meeting with uninvited and disruptive attendees.
 As a result, many people are now wondering how to make video conferences more secure.

 Video Conference Security Best Practices